Evelyn Fox Keller

-Evelyn Fox Keller (born March 20, 1936) is an American physicist, author and feminist.
-She is Professor Emerita of History and Philosophy of Science at the Massachusetts Institute of Technology.
+Evelyn Fox Keller (March 20, 1936 – September 22, 2023) was an American physicist, author, and feminist.
+She was Professor Emerita of History and Philosophy of Science at the Massachusetts Institute of Technology.
 Keller's early work concentrated at the intersection of physics and biology.
-Her subsequent research has focused on the history and philosophy of modern biology and on gender and science.
+Her subsequent research focused on the history and philosophy of modern biology and on gender and science.